Exsanguinated/Exsanguinated/README.md

   <img src="https://files.catbox.moe/x3dsyy.gif" />
 </p>

 - Proshippers / Darkshippers; you know what we mean by this being here and won't waste the time to argue about it.
-Get help.

 - If you plan on being weird to any of our fictives; fictives aren't their source, even if they have "source memories" or similar behaviors.